User-r00/kepler/.github/pull_request_template.md

 ### All Submissions:

-1. [ ] Have you testing the submissions?
+1. [ ] Have you tested the submission?
 2. [ ] Does it pass linting?